ibuhnila/ibuhnila.github.io/_pages/about.md

 Previously, I conducted research on the automatic processing of scientific articles on brain cancer and medical knowlegde simplification using LLMs (Large Language Models), at ATILF, University of Lorraine-CNRS, under <a href="https://perso.atilf.fr/mconstant/">Mathieu Constant's</a> supervision.

-I obtained my PhD in Linguistics and NLP from the University of Strasbourg, with the thesis "An Automatic Method for Building a Paraphrase Corpus" (<a href="https://theses.fr/2023STRAC006">open-source</a> thesis in French), under the supervision of Professor <a href="https://scholar.google.com/citations?user=O9wabiwAAAAJ&hl=en&oi=ao">Amalia Todirascu</a>, and Professor <a href="https://scholar.google.com/citations?user=1d_Q6zwAAAAJ&hl=en">Dan Tufis</a> from the Research Institute for Artificial Intelligence (RACAI).
+I obtained my PhD in Linguistics and NLP from the University of Strasbourg, with the thesis "An Automatic Method for Building a Paraphrase Corpus" (<a href="https://theses.fr/2023STRAC006">open-source</a> thesis in French), under the supervision of Professor <a href="https://scholar.google.com/citations?user=O9wabiwAAAAJ&hl=en&oi=ao">Amalia Todirascu</a>, University of Strasbourg, and Professor <a href="https://scholar.google.com/citations?user=1d_Q6zwAAAAJ&hl=en">Dan Tufis</a> from the Research Institute for Artificial Intelligence (RACAI).